vrooje/ScienceTeamGuide/Draft Guide.md

 We can import and export subjects, users and results from Ouroboros in CSV, SQL and native MongoDB binary.
 However we cannot allow everyone access to the system directly - for stability and security reasons.
 We are able to automated regular data dumps for some regular queries.

-It is usually simplest for us to deliver data in the form of CSV files.
+If you can't handle MongoDB, it is usually simplest for us to deliver data in the form of CSV files.
 ___

 ## <a id="launch_and_beta"></a> Project Launch and Beta-Testing